ivanserendipity/A-Neural-Algorithm-of-artistic-style/README.md

 3. Then we have content and style representation, we can iteratively operate a noise image to optimize it so that its content is similar to the original content image and its style is similar to the original style image.

 ### Keras Implementation
  In order to implement this algorithm, we need to do :
-#### 1. A trained neural network
-    Based the research I did and the suggestion provided by the paper, I used VGG16 neural network to pretrain image.
-The VGG16 neural network has 13 layers CNN and 5 layers pool.
-In Keras 1.0 version it already has this network in Keras.Application model.
-#### 2. A white noise image for generating target image
-    Use methods from numpy library to generate a noise image
-#### 3. Feature correlations and Loss functions (content loss, style loss, total loss)
-    According to the paper, the content loss function is defined as: